 In the notification Madagascar indicated, among other things, as follows (provisional English translation):

-All inquiries and correspondence regarding this investigation should be addressed to:
+All inquiries and correspondence relating to this investigation should be directed to:

 What is a safeguard investigation?